Florida’s golf clubs struggle with rising sea levels

 More and more golf courses in Florida are having problems with this water.
 Climate change is causing massive damage to the golf business in America’s sunny state, which can already be proven.
-“Golf clubs used to not have to close after a two-inch downpour, now they have to.
-And they struggle with flooding even on sunny days,” Jason Straka, president of the American Society of Golf Course Architects, recently told the American news channel CNN .
+“Golf clubs used to not have to close after a five-inch downpour, but now they do.
+And they struggle with flooding even on sunny days,” Jason Straka, former president of the American Society of Golf Course Architects, summed up to the American news channel CNN.

 Strongly rising water level

-In fact, Florida authorities have been preparing for years to deal with the steadily rising water levels.
+In fact, Florida officials have been preparing for years to battle the ever-rising, higher water table.
 “Along the Atlantic and Gulf coasts of Florida, the surface is sinking,” the US Environmental Protection Agency stated in August 2016.
 “Water levels along coasts are likely to rise between 30 and 120 centimeters over the next century.”

 The authorities have been reacting to this for years with regulations.
 In Miami, for example, people have been busy building the city higher for a number of years.
 Roads and utilities are being rebuilt.
 The municipal drainage pipes must now be laid at a height of at least one meter.
 According to Straka, more than half of all golf courses are below this limit.
 “If they don’t start raising their surface significantly, they will be in an ever-deepening bathtub over time,” warns the golf course designer.